Bayugan: Accessibility

 Bayugan can be reached via land transport.
 Davao Metro Shuttle, Bachelor Express, Land Car Inc., and Surigao Express are only few bus companies travelling to and from the city.
 Buses are serving routes from Davao City, Butuan, Surigao City, and Bislig.
 Philtranco and PP Bus Line serving Pasay/Cubao via Butuan or Davao are also available.

+Accredited Transport Cooperative as of January 2021: